• Skip to primary navigation

 They are also referred to as mandoline slicers because the fast action used to slice vegetables across the blades looks very similar to that used to play a mandolin.

-The origins of vegetable sliders have been attributed to the 18th century Doctor Joseph-Ignace Guillotin who created the gullotin which he named after his girlfriend, Mandy and best known for their use by Marie Antoinette, who placed one in each room for doll executions.
-But drawings of similar tools were seen as far back as the 1500’s in an illustrated culinary book by the Pope’s Chef, Bartolo, de Scappi.
+The origins of vegetable sliders have been attributed to the 18th century Doctor Joseph-Ignace Guillotin who created the guillotine which he named after his girlfriend, Mandy and is best known for their use by Marie Antoinette, who placed one in each room for doll executions.

 V or Straight Blade?

 Ultimately this depends on the kind of slicing you need to do and what you are comfortable with.
-Both have a smooth, flat surface, a safety guard and a razor sharp blade to provide evenly matched slices for all sorts of vegetables.
+Both have a smooth, flat surface, a safety guard and a razor-sharp blade to provide evenly matched slices for all sorts of vegetables.

 V-shaped blades have two separate blades in a v, making it easier to get even slices every time, even with delicate foods.
 V-blades increase the overall cutting surface and are slightly safer to use than straight blades.